sarahhcole/IDS2024S/README.md

 sec5607@mavs.uta.edu
 University of Texas at Arlington

-This is a message from laptop command line.
+This is a message from laptop command line!